pitosalas/wp-convert/docs/posts/2022-08-10-13_48_41-PID-controller-_-Wikiwand.md

 author: Pito Salas
 date: 2022-08-10 13:48:41
 tags:
+    - pid
+    - control
+    - robotics
-    - pid, control, robotics, explainer
+    - explainer
 ---

 (**Web site except:** A proportional–integral–derivative controller is a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.
 A PID controller continuously calculates an error value